simonccc/Opensearch-PA-Graphite/README.md

 # Opensearch Performance analyzer output to Graphite

-Provides a main.py script that collects some of the metrics exported Performance Analyzer.
+A script that collects some of the metrics exported Performance Analyzer.

 It pushes those metrics to Graphite for visualiation with eg Grafana.